sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-i18n-localization/cp-mobile-dev-kit-i18n-localization.md

     $(C,{GrossAmount},'EUR','',{minimumIntegerDigits:1,minimumFractionDigits:0,maximumFractionDigits:2,useGrouping:true})
     ```

     Since there is already an OData property `CurrencyCode` part of `SalesOrderHeaders` entity, it would be best to use the value coming directly from the backend instead providing a constant value.
-So, replace the generated expression with below:
+So, replace the 'EUR' with `{CurrencyCode}` so the final expression should look like below:

     ```JSON
     $(C,{GrossAmount},{CurrencyCode},'',{minimumIntegerDigits:1,minimumFractionDigits:0,maximumFractionDigits:2,useGrouping:true})